backupbrew/switchbrew/USB services.md

 interface fields are configured using [\#GetDsInterface](#GetDsInterface "wikilink").

-Additional descriptors for use with interfaces/endpoints can't be configured with usbds, even though the former is used for the default HID interface.
+Additional descriptors for use with interfaces and endpoints can't be configured with usbds, even though the former is used for the default HID interface.
 This seems to be the main(?) restriction with using usbds for Switch-as-arbitrary-devices.
 The device class fields can't be